together-sc/together/_pages/education.md

 Putting the young person at the heart of everything we do

-* Working within short time frames
+* Working within short timeframes
 * Supporting schools to audit their provision
 * Facilitate problem solving founded in extensive experience and knowledge
 * Providing a bespoke menu of support, working with the school’s context, needs and budget